matthew-andrews/mattandre.ws/source/_posts/platform-products.md

 My colleague rightly pointed out this can result in a **single-minded focus only on the parts of a product the end customer sees**, which can **lead teams to neglect the shared platforms** multiple product teams depend on.

-In my experience they way those platforms are managed tend to match one of the following patterns below, which I've written in order of increasing maturity and efficacy:-
+In my experience the way those platforms are managed tend to match one of the following patterns below, which I've written in order of increasing maturity and efficacy:-

 ### Shared responsibility